benfertig/timestamper/README.md

 Instructions are provided below for those who are interested in either:
 1. Running the Time Stamper program from the source code using their own Python interpreter
-2. Building their own standalone executables from the source code
+2. Building their own standalone Time Stamper executables from the source code

 ## Run/Build from Source on Windows
 ### Install Python 3